bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 ingress: In this article, we will look at one of webpack's exciting new features, Module Federation.
 This feature will allow dynamic code reloading from another project at runtime.
-Using module federation will enable sharing and code import from other projects with only a little tweaking in your webpack config.
+Using module federation will enable sharing code from other projects with only a little tweaking in your webpack config.
   It can make a website consisting of multiple frontend applications appear as one seamless SPA.
 Neat, huh?
 links:
   - title: "Documentation "
     url: https://webpack.js.org/concepts/module-federation/